 WE’RE SO EXCITED YOU’RE HERE!

 Whether you’re a seasoned chamber music lover or brand new to classical music concerts, we are thrilled you’re considering spending an evening with the Chamber Music Society!
-Please check out the resources below to help plan your special night out, or consider attending one of our free Pre-Concert Talk at 6:30 p.m. before the performance.
+Please check out the resources below to help plan your special night out, or consider attending our free Pre-Concert Talk at 6:30 p.m. before the performance.
 If you have any additional questions, don’t hesitate to contact us.
 We hope to see you soon!

 GETTING HERE